manuelesimi/DispatcherSuite/kafka-service/doc/CONFIGURATION.md

 ```
 Where:
 * _bootstrap-servers_ is the list of kafka brokers to connect to:
-    * for a Kafka broker, hostname and port of the kafka server instance
+    * for a Kafka broker, hostname and port of the kafka server instance(s)
     * for an Event Hubs namespace, [FQDN namespace](EVENT_HUBS.md):9093
 * _sasl.jaas.config_  is the  SASL configuration for the brokers:
     * for a Kafka broker, if authentication is required, specify username and password
     * for an Event Hubs namespace: use _$ConnectionString_ as username and the [connection string ](EVENT_HUBS.md) as password
+* _enable-auto-commit_: automatically acknowledge the kafka server that a message has been received
 * _group-id_ is the identifier used by the dispatcher to register to the kafka server
-* _enable-auto-commit_: automatically acknowledge the kafka server that a message has been received
 * _missing-topics-fatal_: if true, the service exits if any of the consumer topics does not exist
 * _topics_ is the list of topics the dispatcher will register for notifications